Cities (song)

-"Cities" is a single, released in 1980, by the American new wave band Talking Heads.
-It is the fourth track on the 1979 album Fear of Music.
+"Cities" is a single, released in 1980, by the American rock band Talking Heads.
+It is the fourth track on their third studio album Fear of Music (1979).

-When the concert film Stop Making Sense was first released on home video, the songs "Cities", together with "Big Business"/"I Zimbra" were restored to the performance, thus forming what was dubbed the "special edition" of the film.
+When the 1984 concert film Stop Making Sense was first released on home video, the songs "Cities", together with "Big Business"/"I Zimbra" were restored to the performance, thus forming what was dubbed the "special edition" of the film.
 For the 1999 re-release, these songs were no longer included in sequence with the rest of the footage.
 It and subsequent video and DVD releases have placed these songs after the film in an unrestored full-frame version.

 Song style

 "Cities" is a fast-paced bass and keyboard-led song.
 Tina Weymouth's bass playing in the song is described by AllMusic as both "melodic" and "funky", while David Byrne's guitar is said to be jittery, but clean-sounding.
 The song fades both in and out with a very aggressive funky rhythm and the fade-out serves as a build-up to the next song on the album, "Life During Wartime".